-Friendships that compliment your weaknesses can help you improve them, but it might not be easy for friends to stick around if you keep pushing them away.
+Friendships that complement your weaknesses can help you improve them, but it might not be easy for friends to stick around if you keep pushing them away.

 Practice conflict resolution

 It’s not easy when you have your first argument with a good friend, but instead of giving up on your friendship, choose to work it out.

 Shall I not inform you of something more excellent in degree than (voluntary) fasting, prayer and almsgiving (sadaqah)?”
 The people replied, “Yes, Prophet of Allah!”

 It takes time and practice to figure out the best ways to resolve conflict with one another, as we all have different personalities, but these are all chances to help you grow.

-Prophet Muhammad had an amazing sense of empathy.
+The Prophet Muhammad had an amazing sense of empathy.
 Allah the Almighty said about him:

 There has certainly come to you a Messenger from among yourselves.
-Grievous to him is what you suffer; [he is] concerned over you and to the believers is kind and merciful.”
+Grievous to him is what you suffer; [he is] concerned over you and to the believers is kind and merciful.
 (At-Tawbah 9:128)